TheHerowither/UrsinaGameEngineRevamp/README.md

 # Building:
 A build is created using the DOFEF Build system, developed by me, that is included in the dofef.py file.
-What it will do, is take the librarys saved in alwaysinclude and append them to a list that is used with the "--add-data" parameter of pyinstaller to add them to the build.
+What it will do, is take the librarys saved in "alwaysinclude" and append them to a list that is used with the "--add-data" parameter of pyinstaller to add them to the build.
 ```python
 import os
 import PyInstaller.__main__ as pyi